Snowflake-Labs/schemachange/README.md

 In the interest of safety, if databases/schemas are removed from the repository, they will not automatically be removed in snowflake.
 The script only giveth, it does not taketh away.

+This is a community-developed script, not an official Snowflake offering.
+It comes with no support..

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details